OWASP/www-policy/operational/signatory.md

 In the course of ordinary business, staff are required to approve various expenses or costs associated with their position, such as organizing a meeting, providing cloud hosting, or providing equipment.

-- $0 - $1,000 Staff members can sign and approve without second approver
+- $0 - \$1,000 Staff members may sign and approve without second approver
-- $1,000 to $10,000 Staff Member and Executive Director or Treasurer
-- $10,000 or more must be signed by Executive Director and Treasurer

-Staff may not sign contracts or agreements worth more than $1,000 USD.
 All funds must be processed through the OWASP Foundation or one of its entities.

 ### Executive Director